10 Things You Must NOT Do in Malaysia

 Tourists with big luggage are their favorite targets.
 They’ve been known to charge tourists more than five times the usual fare.
 But tourists are not their only victims.
 Even as a local, I often got scammed myself.

 When e-hailing service was first introduced in Malaysia, people rejoiced.
 However, instead of cleaning up their act, these taxi drivers decided to behave like gangsters.
-I’m sure there are some honest taxi drivers out there, and I do feel sorry for them, but I’ve really had enough.
+I’m sure there are some honest ones out there, and I do feel sorry for them, but I’ve really had enough.
 These days, I stick to those e-hailing apps, such as Grab.

-#6 Bring Up Race or Religion
+6. Bring Up Race or Religion

 Malaysia is made up of many different races, the main ones being Malay, Chinese, and Indian.
 On the surface, we seem to be living in perfect harmony.
 Well, we do, to a certain extent.
 It’s not like we’re at war with each other or anything.